maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 ### Reorganization

-To better organize and reduce potential clutter in our views, it's a good idea to store mobile views in a `mobile` folder; separate from our regular views.
+To better organize and reduce potential clutter in your views, it's a good idea to store mobile views in a `mobile` folder; separate from regular desktop views.
+To do so follow these steps:

+**Step 1**: Copy and merge into your project the cloned `mobvious` folder content into your project.
+When you are finished, the following files will have been added to your repository:

+![][new-files-mobvious]

+Then delete the old `.html.mobile` files from your project.
+You no longer need these.

-**Step 1**: Create a new `app/views/mobile` folder and move all mobile views from the `layout`, `pages` and `shared` folders there.
-You will need to re-create these folders in the new `mobile`folder.
+Alternatively, you can manually create a new `app/views/mobile` folder and move all mobile views from the `layout`, `pages` and `shared` folders there.
+Don't forget to re-create these folders in the new `mobile`folder and rename your their extensions to `.html.haml`.

-**Step 2**: We tell Rails that our mobile views are now located in this directory by adding the following `prepend_view_path` to our `prepare_for_mobile` method:
+**Step 2**: Tell Rails that our mobile views are now located in the new `mobile` directory by adding the following `prepend_view_path` to your `prepare_for_mobile` method:

     def prepare_for_mobile
       if request.env['mobvious.device_type'] == :mobile